 Long known in international racing circles, the UK’s Trident automotive manufacturer has produced award winning sport cars for many generations, so who better to put out a diesel powered four wheeled rocket?
 The Trident Iceni represents the culmination of Trident’s dream to produce a Grand Tourer equipped with unique features and innovations.

-The first Iceni, the convertible, has only been shown as the base model with three engine upgrades, the Magna, the fastback model, shows the first phase of body options, such as front and rear wing vents, side exhausts, and twin venturi’s through the hood (the twin venturi’s are only available with the ‘under development’ compound twin turbo engine option).
-The second phase body options will be shown on the launch of the third model in the Iceni range, the shooting brake, planned for the new year.
+The first Trident Iceni, the convertible, has only been shown as the base model with three engine upgrades.
+The Magna, the fastback model, shows the first phase of body options, such as front and rear wing vents, side exhausts, and twin venturi’s through the hood (the twin venturi’s are only available with the ‘under development’ compound twin turbo engine option).
+The second phase body options will be shown on the launch of the third model in the Iceni range, the shooting brake.

 The Trident Iceni chassis is formed from special grade stainless steel (4003), that creates an extremely strong structure, with class-leading torsional rigidity and longevity (it comes with a 100 year guarantee).
 Incorporating a central, longitudinal spine, rollover bar and strategically-positioned folds and shapes, the chassis affords unsurpassed driver and passenger protection from front and rear impact, and the Iceni’s twin-baffled pontoon (50mm) outriggers provide impressive side impact protection.